 - In the event of a member’s resignation or expulsion, his/her name shall be removed from the Membership Register.

-- The Club shall keep a list of players it registers containing the following details: – Name, Address, DOB, School year, Next of Kin details and date of joining the Club.
+- The Club shall keep a list of players it registers containing the following details: – Name, Address, Contact details, DOB, School year, Next of Kin details and date of joining the Club.

 - All players must pay a registration fee to join/play for the Club at the start of each season.
 The amount decided at previous AGM, been £25 for U7s to U10s and Ladies. £30 for Mens Adult Teams and £50 for U11 Teams and above.
 The fee covers affiliation to Cheshire FA, Insurances, affiliation to age related Leagues and all associated costs of running the Football Club namely Crewe Town Football Club

 - The Club shall not be held liable to injuries to players whilst playing.